 It is a good forum to open up the discussion between employee and supervisor about how an individual can be most effective in his or her current role and clarify expectations as well as prepare for future growth in the position or in the organization.

 Why is it so important to give people ratings?

 Senior leadership is encouraging managers to make distinctions in performance to reward employees who are performing at a higher level.
 If everyone gets the same rating, contributions become less meaningful.
 It is important to regard the rating as just that: it is a descriptive snapshot of your performance for a particular period of time.

 What is the process for performance evaluations this year?

-First, all employees should complete a self-appraisal and turn it into their manager.
-Managers complete the written performance appraisal, which is then reviewed by a second-level manager to provide a more comprehensive review of each employee.
-Finally, the written review is delivered to the employee, followed by a one-on-one meeting between the employee and manager.
+First, all employees should complete a self-appraisal within eAppraisal.
+Managers then complete the written performance appraisal, which is then reviewed by a second-level manager to provide a more comprehensive review of each employee and help ensure consistency across the organization.
+Next, the written review is delivered to the employee, followed by a one-on-one meeting between the employee and the manager.

-When the document is final, all three parties sign it, and it is delivered to Human Resources for logging and filing.
+When the document is final, all three parties sign it, and it is stored in the Halogen system.

 Can you give us more guidance on how to apply the rating system?

 The evaluation forms provide the rating system as follows: